Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

       ESC1                              : 'AUTHORITY.HTB\\Domain Computers' can enroll, enrollee supplies subject and template allows client authentication
 ```

 We can see that all domain computers able to enroll to the **CorpVPN** certificate template.
-This can be abused to create a certificate impersonating any user. only issue at this point is that its only valid for domain computers and we don't have a domain computer account yet.
+This can be abused to create a certificate impersonating any user.
+The only issue at this point is that it's only valid for domain computers and we don't have a domain computer account yet.
 Well by default low privilege users are allowed to enroll up to 10 machines into the active directory creating a computer account.
 We can do this using the following command using impacket.
-For ease of use i'm going to be re-using the password found earlier.
+For ease of use I'm going to be re-using the password found earlier.

 ```bash
 impacket-addcomputer -computer-name 'Calico$' -computer-pass 'lDaP_1n_th3_cle4r!' -dc-host 10.10.11.222 -domain-netbios 'authority.htb' 'authority.htb/svc_ldap:lDaP_1n_th3_cle4r!'